Legislature(2021 - 2022)GRUENBERG 120

 said it's not widely known that the attack had an initial point

-of entry through an HVAC vendor.
-The criminal actors identified
+(HVAC) vendor.
+The criminal actors identified a third-party

-a third-party vendor, sent a phishing email, compromised the
+vendor, sent a phishing email, compromised the systems, and rode

-story because Alaska is very connected.
-He opined that when
+is very connected.
+He opined that when considering the threat

-considering the threat of exposure that could come from a
+of exposure that could come from a similar situation, Alaska

-similar situation, Alaska compared to other states has a mildly
+compared to other states has a mildly higher threat profile

-higher threat profile given the state's geographic location and
+given the state's geographic location and economy.

-economy.
-He added that Alaska does not have many economic

-"crown jewels," but the few that exist are very important.
 He

+emphasized that Alaska does not have many economic "crown

+jewels," but the few that exist are important.
+He concluded

-concluded by opining that knowing the State of Alaska has a
+that knowing the State of Alaska has a strong security posture

 3:38:21 PM